 Fellow WordPress blogger Amrita Sarkar of ofopinions.wordpress.com has expanded her blog posts into a book of the same name, Of Opinions.
 With thoughts ranging from beauty to emotion and memory, anxieties, and relationships and social media, this book is a map to how a gifted twenty-something experiences and judges the world.

 The essays are a sort of distilled college compositions, imbued with the insights of a student who wants to own each thesis statement.
 While I would have preferred conversations structured by their antecedents, there’s an urgency and freshness in Amrita Sarkar’s writing that would have been lost in a more academic essay.
-And it’s that approach that leads the author to some pleasant moments of discovery, and the older reader to a reconsideration of how to frame certain age-old questions and some new ones, like what is beauty, what do give and take when we’re active on social media, and how millenials engage with other people, the media, and their aspirations.
+And it’s that approach that leads the author to some pleasant moments of discovery, and the older reader to a reconsideration of how to frame certain age-old questions and some new ones, about beauty, about what we give and take when we’re active on social media, about how millenials engage with other people, the media, and their aspirations—and more.